 However, the most efficient way for us to get new portfolio startups is through referrals from our friendly VC funds or startup founders.
 Warm intros are always better, as the prescreening process is omitted in this case.

 The F1V investment team does its best to have only the best-fitting projects in the pipeline — the companies that we really want to fund.
 It helps us avoid cases when we should compromise and invest in a startup that lacks something important.

 The investment thesis of Flyer One Ventures defines its focus in investing.
 It’s essential for startups to read it first and specify in a cold outreach why they are a good fit.

-Investment thesis of F1V Flyer One Ventures funds startups with founders from CEE building global companies at Pre-Seed, Seed, and Series A stages.
-The fund focuses on B2B & Enterprise SaaS, EdTech, mobile apps, games, and FoodTech startups.
-Companies must have an MVP (minimum viable product), a minimum traction of $10,000 MRR per month, and a team of co-founders working full-time.
+Investment thesis of F1V Flyer One Ventures funds startups with founders from Europe and North America building global companies at Pre-Seed, Seed, and Series A stages.
+The majority of F1V’s portfolio companies are at the Seed stage.
+The fund focus includes, but is not limited to B2B & Enterprise SaaS, EdTech, mobile apps, and FoodTech startups.
+We are industry agnostic, but we only invest in purely software companies and avoid hardware, crypto, gaming, and companies which involve production of physical goods.
+Companies must have an MVP (minimum viable product), a minimum traction of $10,000 MRR per month (or any other solid proof of product-market fit), and a team of co-founders working full-time.

 Read more: How to fundraise if you’re a startup.

 Like any company, a venture fund has its own business model, product, goals, and commitments.
 Similar to startups, VCs also fundraise money that they use to fund startups, and they have to bring profit to their investors.

 1. Our fund designs a capital deployment plan and raises money from LPs (limited partners).